 - Tennessee: Tennessee Promise provides last-dollar funding for tuition to 40 community and technical colleges across the state.

-- Virginia: In March, the governor of Virginia signed legislation that created the Get Skilled, Get a Job, Give Back initiative, which provides free tuition for tens of thousands of low- and middle-income students in Virginia.
+- Virginia: In March, the governor of Virginia signed legislation that created the Get Skilled, Get a Job, Give Back initiative, which provides free tuition in high-demand fields for tens of thousands of low- and middle-income students in Virginia.

-- Washington: The College Bound Scholarship offers funding that students can use at more than 65 colleges, universities and technical schools in the state.
+- Washington: The College Bound Scholarship offers funding to pay for tuition, some fees, and a small book allowance that students can use at more than 65 colleges, universities and technical schools in the state.
+Students enroll in the program in middle school.

 - West Virginia: West Virginia Invests is a last-dollar funding program that provides tuition to qualifying students who are pursuing specific in-demand degrees and certificates.